Palio di Siena short break

 Day 1 : UK - Siena

-After flying into Pisa, you’ll pick up your hire car and drive the 90 minutes to Hotel Garden, a lovely property set in parkland on the outskirts of Siena.
+After flying into Pisa, you’ll pick up your hire car and drive the 90 minutes to Hotel Garden or similar, a lovely property set in parkland on the outskirts of Siena.
 For dinner, tuck into Tuscan specialities on the terrace of the hotel’s La Limonaia restaurant.
 Choose a local wine to go with it – a white from San Gimignano or a red from Chianti or the Val d’Orcia.

 Day 2 : Siena